andrew henderson menu

 Global Citizen

 France is renowned for many things.
 Unfortunately, this includes high taxes.
-Most Western European countries fall in the same high-tax category, and that’s why people have (mistakenly) associated entire Europe with a hefty tax bill.
+Most Western European countries fall into the same high-tax category, and that’s why people have (mistakenly) associated the entire of Europe with a hefty tax bill.
 That’s not true, though.

 Believe it or not, Europe, especially Eastern Europe, still has some hidden gems where you can enjoy the high-standard European vibe while paying a fraction of the tax you’d pay in a country like France.

 Eager to know your options?
-Read this article to learn how to establish tax non-residency in France, and get in touch with us today to kickstart your high-quality low-tax life.
+Read on to learn how to establish tax non-residency in France, and get in touch with us today to kickstart your high-quality, low-tax life.

 Tax in France for Non-Residents